Lyon Metro Line B: Chronology

+Extensions

 Line B was extended a few kilometres southbound from Stade de Gerland to Oullins railway station.
 A tunnel had to be built under the Rhône River.
-This extension opened on 11 December 2013 at 2pm (11/12/13, 14:00).
+This extension opened on 11 December 2013 at 2 pm (11/12/13, 14:00).

-By 2023, Line B will be extended from Gare d'Oullins to Hôpital Lyon Sud (South Lyon Hospital).
-This extension will be long of 2.5 kilometres and will create two new stations: The first is "Oullins Centre" (city center of Oullins) and the second is "Hôpital Lyon Sud" (South Lyon Hospital).
+On 20 October 2023, Line B was extended from Gare d'Oullins to Saint-Genis-Laval–Hôpital Lyon Sud.
+This extension is 2.5 kilometres long and has two new stations: The first is "Oullins Centre" (city center of Oullins) and the second is "Saint-Genis-Laval–Hôpital Lyon Sud" (Lyon South Hospital in Saint-Genis-Laval).

 Since June 2022, line B runs with a new driverless system, and new MPL 16 trains circulate on it.
 This new rolling stock has been ordered to Alstom in 2016.
 The current MPL 75 trains will join the others MPL 75 of line A to increase the capacity.